Stefanie Joy Muscat

 Geromy Oakes, LCSW

 Geromy has his master’s in social work.
-He uses EMDR (Eye Movement Desensitization reprocessing) CBT, and DBT to help clients with alcohol, substance use, trauma, depression and anxiety disorders.
-He has a decade of experience working with co-occurring disorders both inpatient/outpatient with adults, children and families while utilizing individual therapy, group therapy, case management and intensive HCT.
+He uses MI, CBT, and DBT to help clients with alcohol, substance use, trauma, depression and anxiety disorders.
+He has over four years of experience working with co-occurring disorders both inpatient/outpatient with adults, children and families while utilizing individual therapy, group therapy, and intensive HCT.
 As a previous Statewide Program Manager of MAS Community Health, he oversaw Clinical Team Leaders and Case Managers focused on homeless, substance abuse and co-occurring clients.
 Geromy is a Maine Native who is proud to live and work in Down East Maine.